MukeshRajmohan29/Healthcare_Chatbot/README.md

-# Healthcare Chatbot - Privacy-Aware AI Assistant
+# CAPS Healthbot - Privacy-Aware AI Assistant

-A full-stack web application featuring a privacy-aware healthcare chatbot with a React frontend and Node.js backend.
-The chatbot is designed for healthcare use cases and follows HIPAA privacy measures.
+A full-stack web application featuring a privacy-aware CAPS Healthbot with a React frontend and Node.js backend.
+CAPS Healthbot is designed for healthcare use cases and follows HIPAA privacy measures.

 ## 🧠 Features